isomerpages/mol-articles/financial-articles/support-schemes.md

       Call: <a href="tel:1800-227-1188">1800-227-1188</a><br>
       Submit your enquiry [here](www.cpf.gov.sg/writetous){:target="_blank"}.

-  - title: Defer Tax Payment for Individual Income Tax (For non-self employed)
+  - title: Defer Tax Payment for Individual Income Tax (For Employees)
     content: |
       Eligibility
         * For all non-self employed persons